garrandall/popular-music-data/tracks/heat-of-the-moment-after-7.md

 There comes a time in every man's life
 You're gonna do wrong
-I made a mistake girl..Just let me..
+I made a mistake girl...Just let me..
 Just let me explain

 I can't believe it